Health Promotion Resource Center

 The HPRC has established partnerships with local and statewide organizations to develop educational, youth development, violence/gang prevention and health promotion programs for minority and low-income populations throughout Georgia.
 These relationships focus primarily on the following:

-- Working with state agencies/organizations to provide ongoing training, technical assistance,
+Working with state agencies/organizations to provide ongoing training, technical assistance, consultation and resources;

 Current HPRC Projects